VERSE | THE GIRL WHO NOW SLEEPS

 Her concave belly almost touching

-The basket that was tugging
+The basket that is tugging

 The life blood from her womb

-Every time that she moved
+Every time that she moves

 Spilling it in little driblets